High stability 10GHz LNB.

 When receiving the narrow band transponder from the Oscar 100 satellite the IF frequency will be 739.5MHz to 739.9MHz

-This can be processed by a converter/transverter or sent to a SDR receiver to receive the SSB signals from the satellite transponder.
+This IF output can be processed by a converter/transverter or sent to a SDR receiver.

 The product consist of three units.